 Hadassah, a Jewess, is the main character of the book (Esther 2:7).
 Her name means 'a myrtle.'
 After her parents died when she was young Mordecai adopted and raised her (2:7, 15).
-Her name was changed to mean 'a star' when she entered the Persian royal harem.
+Her name was changed to Esther, which means 'a star,' when she entered the Persian royal harem.
 It is likely she was around 14 years old when the events involving her begin to unfold.

 Mordecai, the cousin of Esther, is a Jewish official in the royal court of Persia at Shushan (2:5 - 6).
 Although no meaning is attached to his name in Strong's Concordance due to its non-Hebrew origin, Willmington's Complete Guide to Bible Knowledge states it means 'dedicated to Mars.'
 Mordecai, from the tribe of Benjamin, was taken captive from Jerusalem by King Nebuchadnezzar of Babylon.
 He came under the control of Persia when the Persian Empire defeated the Babylonians in 539 B.C.

 Mordecai gained the favor of the king when he discovered a plot to murder him by two royal officers.
 He told his discovery to Esther, who relayed it to Ahasuerus.
-The two people conspiring to kill the ruler received death (2:21 - 23).
+The two people conspiring to kill the ruler had their own life ended (2:21 - 23).

 Ahasuerus, translated into the Greek language, is Xerxes.
 Many Biblical commentaries agree that the Ahasuerus in the book is King Xerxes I (Xerxes I the Great), who ruled the Persian Empire while it was still powerful (485 to 465 B.C.).
 Haman, an Amalekite, became the prime minister of Persia under the king (3:1).

-After Haman's promotion to prime minister, his large but fragile ego receives a great blow when Mordecai refuses to bow before him as if he were a god (3:1 - 2).
+After Haman's promotion to prime minister, his large but fragile ego receives a great blow when Mordecai refuses to bow before him as if he were a god (Esther 3:1 - 2).
 Haman soon begins to seek ways to destroy ALL the Jews in Persia.
 He ultimately tricks the king, through lies, to declare a death sentence on all Jews (3:10 - 11).
-His zeal to destroy Mordecai reaches a zenith when he builds gallows just to hang him (5:10 - 14).
+His zeal to destroy Mordecai reaches a zenith when he builds gallows just to hang him (Esther 5:10 - 14).

 Mordecai learns about the plot against the Jews and mourns the evil that is planned (4:1 - 4).
 Esther learns of the plot as well and, at great personal risk, decides to accept the role of confronting the King about the plot and begging for his mercy.
 She is ultimately successful in her efforts.
 Haman is shown before the King to be the villain that he really is.
-In the end, Haman hangs on the gallows he had prepared for Mordecai.
+In the end, Haman's life is taken from him through the gallows he had prepared for Mordecai.

-One of the primary lessons that can be drawn from this book is that the Eternal can implement his will in a whole host of ways.
+One of the primary lessons that can be drawn from the life of Esther is that the Eternal can implement his will in a whole host of ways.
 He is not limited in what he can do and many times uses people other humans think would be the LEAST likely he would use to accomplish his purposes.
 God is also able to accomplish his will regardless of what kind or type of government humans have created.
 Esther was used to save the Jewish people in spite of the fact that she lived in a monarchy-based system where the king ruled with absolute authority.
-Lastly, this book shows that a person can please the Lord even if they live in a heavily influenced pagan society.

-The story told in the book of Esther and how she helped save a nation is remembered each year in the Jewish holiday of Purim.
+The life of Esther, and how she helped save a nation, is remembered each year in the Jewish holiday of Purim.
 For those interested in further study, Purim lasts a single day and falls on the Hebrew calendar date of Adar 14.
-In 2016, the Jewish holiday begins on sunset at March 23 and ends the following day at sunset.
-In 2017, it starts at sunset on March 11.
+In our modern calendars it usually falls in March.